-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have Workers' Compensation Insurance, in accordance with state law. - 7.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility, and behavioral needs. - 8.
-Comply with Department standards related to provider qualifications.
+1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+6. Have Workers' Compensation Insurance, in accordance with state law.

+7. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility, and behavioral needs.

+8. Comply with Department standards related to provider qualifications.